 Local sedation is also given to the patient to numb the area where the procedure is to be performed.

 A person giving sedation is well trained.
 While performing the procedure, our team of experts monitors the patient to avoid any risks associated with it.

-Sedation comes with many questions and here are some of the most common:
+Often people have a lot of questions related to sedation, and here are some of the most common ones: